 What does this tell us?
 That if you’re looking to invest in sports sponsorship in Ireland you need to know who you want to reach, which fans are where, and as much detail as possible on ages, locations, and specific interests.
 Prioritizing this research and choosing your partner carefully will increase your chance of success.

 There might be a lot of answers to this question, but RTE sums it up well when it points out how sports sponsorship in Ireland “sells Irishness to the Irish” and that “as a totem for national identity, sport is less divisive than nationalist political rhetoric and more significant than the cultural ephemera ironically celebrated online.”

 It also tells us that over half of the 20 most watched Irish television events each year are sporting events – an amazing number of eyes on screens, then.

 Motor racing has always been popular in the British Isles and Ireland sure makes no difference: there is a very long and distinguished history of motorsports in the land of the shamrock and names such as Dunlop and Ferguson spring to mind.

-In more recent years, also, irishmen in both two and four wheel have ignited the hearts of their fans, with Eddie Irvine competing for the F1 World Championship on the Ferrari and Eugene Laverty and Jonathan Rea dominating the World Superbike class.
+In more recent years, also, Irishmen in both two and four wheels have ignited the hearts of their fans, with Eddie Irvine competing for the F1 World Championship on the Ferrari and Eugene Laverty and Jonathan Rea dominating the World Superbike class.